-Kris Chesky holds the rank of Professor in the UNT College of Music and is the Director of the Texas Center for Performing Arts Health.
+Kris Chesky holds the rank of professor in the UNT College of Music and is co-director of the Texas Center for Performing Arts Health.
 His career as a music professional includes accomplishments as a performer, educator, researcher, inventor, and leader in performing arts medicine.

 Chesky earned an undergraduate performance degree in trumpet from the Berklee College of Music in Boston.
-Early in his career he worked full time as a bandleader, sideman, and jazz soloist and performed routinely across New England, Florida, Virginia, and the throughout the Caribbean.
+Early in his career he worked full time as a bandleader, sideman, and jazz soloist and performed routinely across New England, Florida, Virginia, and throughout the Caribbean.
 Immediately following a move to Texas, he worked for several commercial dance bands, jazz repertory ensembles, and church orchestras while pursuing graduate degrees at the University of North Texas.
 For his Ph.D. dissertation, he designed, patented, and applied computer-based technologies for investigating the pain-relieving effects of music vibration.
 Successful outcomes from a study conducted at the UNT Health Science Center in Fort Worth with rheumatoid arthritis pain patients led to external grants that allowed him to conduct a double-blind, placebo controlled study with fibromyalgia patients at the University of Texas in San Antonio.
-Another study, conducted at Cook Children’s hospital in Fort Forth, focused on the potential for music vibration to reduce post-operative hyperalgesia in spinal fusion patients.
+Another study, conducted at Cook Children’s hospital in Fort Worth, focused on the potential for music vibration to reduce post-operative hyperalgesia in spinal fusion patients.
 Together with music therapy pioneer and mentor Dr. Donald Michel, he participated in medical and music therapy conferences throughout the United States, Europe, Canada, Africa, and The Netherlands.